korcankaraokcu/PINCE/README.md

 *my method's success ratio was around %70, ```linux-inject```'s ratio is very close to %100.
 Well... at least working on code injection by myself for 2 months taught me very valuable lessons about linux internals, gdb, some standard libraries and the most importantly, ptrace.
 [Update-18/05/2016 : ```linux-inject```'s ratio is close to %100 only when attaching to small processes, it dramatically decrases(around %30-40) when attaching to the bigger processes]
+[Update-24/05/2016 : Thread injection to gdb itself works %100 of the time with a small gdb script and it enables the automatic address table update but it might crash gdb later on, needs extra research]

 #License
 GPLv3